VeereshVS/bdd_object_detection/docs/EvaluationAnalysis.md

 All other COCO classes (71 remaining out of 80 total) are **dropped** during inference as they have no BDD100K equivalent.
 This prevents false positives from irrelevant COCO classes (e.g., "couch", "laptop", "pizza") appearing in driving scene evaluation.

 ---

-*Document based on evaluation results in `evaluation_results_yolo11m_conf0.25/`.
-All metrics computed on the full BDD100K validation set (10,000 images) using YOLO11m with COCO pretrained weights and COCO→BDD100K class mapping.*